-Do your part to raise awareness!
+Do your part to BEAT ovarian cancer!

 Share information about the symptoms and risk factors of ovarian cancer via e-mail as well as on Facebook, Twitter, and Instagram!
 Here are some ideas: